jlindsey/leach/README.md

 This will request a certificate revocation from LE upstream, delete the stored private key and cert keys under `{PREFIX}/pki`, and then delete the triggering key from `{PREFIX}/rev` that you just created to prevent a loop.
-If an entry for this cert still exists under `{PREFIX}/sites`, Porter will attempt to aquire another.
+If an entry for this cert still exists under `{PREFIX}/sites`, Leach will attempt to aquire another.

 If you want to go scorched-earth, you can set the `{PREFIX}/rev` to a JSON document of `{"purge": true}`: